learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Some modules will no longer show up in registration if they are not set up correctly (formstack medliab, extra costs, student applications, and lunch selection).
 - The extra costs and donation modules now work when a program has no admission cost.
+- Added an option to the student lottery management page to not open student registration once the lottery has been run.

 Teacher registration changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~